-The projected total emissions (table 15 and figure 9) for the coming years have a rising trend, as the largest sources of emissions which are deforestation and roundwood logging have a rising emission projected.
-The emissions of fuelwood and shifting cultivation are not expected to increase, but these have a relatively small impact on the total emission
+The projected FREL emission is based on the complete 2000-2019 activity data, applying the linear projection method.
+The projected total emissions (table 5.1 and figure 5.1) for the coming years have a rising trend, as the largest sources of emissions which are deforestation and roundwood logging have seen increased annual emissions since 2000.